 The AmazonBasics 24-Sheet is an exceptional shredder that offers great all-around performance.
 However, its price point puts it in a bit of an odd position.
-It lists for $165, and the main reason you'd spend that much on this machine is for its speed.
+It is quite expensive, and the main reason you'd spend that much on this machine is for its speed.
 However, the Fellowes Powershred 99Ci is actually a bit faster, and normally sells for around the same price.
 Thus, if you're looking for a high capacity model, the Fellowes is likely a better bet.

 AmazonBasics 24-Sheet Cross-Cut Review